Risk Factors for Osteoporosis

 It is not easy for your health care provider to tell if you are at risk for osteoporosis, since your blood calcium levels will not reflect bone loss.
-You can lose mineral from your bones for many years, and it will not show up until the loss of bone is at an advanced stage.
+You can lose mineral from your bones for many years, and it may not show up until the loss of bone is at an advanced stage.

 Calcium is not the only factor

 However, calcium deficiency is not the only osteoporosis risk factor.
 Other risk factors for osteoporosis have been well documented by scientific research.
-Some of these factors are beyond your control, but you can lower the risk of serious bone loss by paying attention to the lifestyle factors you can affect.
+Some of these factors are beyond your control, but you can lower the risk of serious bone loss by paying attention to the lifestyle factors you can control.

 Note: Weight bearing exercise, such as brisk walking, tennis and working out with weights may significantly reduce your risk of developing osteoporosis.
 This is because as you build heavier muscles, your body responds by building heavier, denser bones to support those heavier muscles.